bnb-chain/bnb-chain.github.io/docs/beaconchain/light-client.md

 # Light Client

-Light client is a program that connects to a full node to help users access and interact with Beacon Chain in a secure and decentralized manner without having to sync the full blockchain.
+Light client is a program that connects to a full node to help users access and interact with BNB Beacon Chain in a secure and decentralized manner without having to sync the full blockchain.

 ## Light Client Versus Full Node